Speakers - 2019

 Robert has a B.S. degree in accounting and business management from the University of Maryland.
 He lives in Bowie, Maryland with his wife, Patricia and daughters, Melissa and Morgan.

-Public Information Office/External Affairs Manager
+Public Information Officer/External Affairs Manager

 City of Houston Office of Business Opportunity